What is a CE mark? And what do you need to look out for?

-You have probably seen a 'CE mark' on a product and wondered what it stands for.
-We would like to clarify this and tell you everything you need to know about CE marking.
-What is CE marking and is it mandatory in Europe?
-What is this mark for and how should I place it on my products?
-The consequences of incorrectly placing a CE mark are also discussed.
-What can you do about the Chinese export logo?
-The logo that looks so much like the CE mark?
-We will show you how to tell the difference.
-There will also be a handy step-by-step plan so that you can easily see what you need to do to comply with European requirements.
+You've probably seen a 'CE marking' on a product and wondered what it stands for.
+We're here to provide clarity and tell you everything you need to know about the CE marking.
+What is a CE marking, and is it mandatory in Europe?
+What is the purpose of this certification, and how should you place it on your products?
+We'll also cover the consequences of incorrectly applying a CE marking.
+How do you deal with the Chinese export logo that closely resembles the CE certification?
+We'll show you how to distinguish between them.
+Additionally, we'll provide a handy step-by-step guide to help you easily understand what you need to do to meet European requirements.

 What is a CE mark?

-The CE mark is a Europe-wide agreement on the safety of products in the European Union.
-There are many rules about CE marking.
-For some product groups within the European Economic Area (EEA), CE marking is mandatory.
-The EEA consists of all countries within the European Union, Liechtenstein, Norway and Iceland.
-If your product falls within one of these product groups, you are obliged to place a CE mark.
-It is not the intention to place a CE marking on a product that does not fall within one of the product groups, this is even prohibited.
+The CE marking is a European-wide agreement regarding the safety of products in the European Union.
+There are many regulations surrounding a CE marking.
+On some product groups within the European Economic Area (EEA), a CE marking is mandatory.
+The EEA consists of all countries within the European Union, Liechtenstein, Norway, and Iceland.
+If your product falls within one of those product groups, you are required to place a CE certification.
+It is not intended to place a CE marking on a product that does not fall within one of the product groups; in fact, it is prohibited.

 What does the abbreviation stand for?